The Montana Lottery Friday conducted its Montana Millionaire Pre-Millionaire drawing for $10,000. Here is the result:

 The winner was drawn from the 112,456 tickets purchased before the 10 AM drawing.
 Another 22,544 tickets are still available for the final drawing.
 The Lottery is selling a total of 135,000 Montana Millionaire tickets prior to December 31.

 Montana’s best odds of winning $1 million, Montana Millionaire tickets are limited to 135,000 and only available until December 31 or until they’re gone, whichever comes first.
 Last year’s game sold out before the deadline for the second year in a row and Russell Miller of Kalispell became the newest Montana Millionaire winner.
 If tickets sell out early, the Montana Lottery will hold the final drawing on December 30, 2014 at 10 AM.

 Players may check their numbers at montanalottery.com/montanamillionaire.
 The winner is encouraged to sign the back of the ticket immediately.

 The Montana Lottery was created by referendum in 1986.
 Since then, it has paid over $483 million in prizes and returned approximately $217 million to the State of Montana.

-The Montana Lottery Commission will hold its quarterly meeting on Thursday, September 18, 2014, at 9:00 a.m.
+The Montana Lottery Commission will hold a public meeting on Tuesday, December 9, 2014, at 10:00 a.m.
+The purpose of the meeting is to discuss the procurement process for the Montana Lottery Operating System and Related Services for RFP#14-2885P.
 The meeting will be held at Lottery Headquarters located at 2525 North Montana Avenue in Helena.
-The meeting is open to the public.
-A complete agenda is available on the Lottery’s website, montanalottery.com.

 The Lottery Commission consists of five members appointed to four-year staggered terms by the Governor.
 Current Commissioners are: Tom Keegan, Helena; Leo Prigge, Butte; Frank DiFonzo, Sidney; Cindy Hiner, Deer Lodge; and Commission Chair, Wilbur Rehmann of Helena.